wangjianze96/Qtile/README.md

 xcompmgr # X server composite manager
 ```

-To enable the icons that I used in the configurations, [Nerd Font](https://www.nerdfonts.com/) is needed.
+To enable the icons that I used in the configurations, [Nerd Font](https://www.nerdfonts.com/) is needed and set one of the nerd fonts as the default font in the configuration.
 Installation of [Nerd Font](https://www.nerdfonts.com/) can be found in the website.

 *Note*: if your are currently in China, the speed for accessing the nerd font website maybe slow.